NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M11-Gettingststarted.md

 In this hands-on lab, the architecture flow includes several essential components.

-1. **Create a project in Azure AI Foundry portal**: Understanding how to set up a new project in Azure AI Foundry, including configuring AI resources to support Vision and Document Intelligence capabilities.
+1. **Create a project in Microsoft Foundry portal**: Understanding how to set up a new project in Microsoft Foundry, including configuring AI resources to support Vision and Document Intelligence capabilities.
 This involves selecting the appropriate AI models, setting up access permissions, and ensuring the project is properly structured for document processing workflows.

-1. **Analyze a receipt with Azure AI Document Intelligence in Azure AI Foundry**:  Learning how to upload and analyze a receipt using Azure AI Document Intelligence.
+1. **Analyze a receipt with Azure AI Document Intelligence in Microsoft Foundry**:  Learning how to upload and analyze a receipt using Azure AI Document Intelligence.
 This includes extracting key details such as the merchant name, transaction date, and total amount, and understanding how to interpret the extracted data for further processing or integration into business applications.

 ## Architecture Diagram